The application process for the 2019-2020 academic year is now open! Submission deadline is 5:00 p.m. on Friday, May 10.

 - Be able to apply the full amount of the award to tuition, living expenses or textbooks in the semester/academic year for which the scholarship is awarded and as can be disbursed by the Office of Student Financial Aid.

 Applications must be submitted on-line using the link provided below by the published deadline date.
 Finalists may be invited to meet with the Maryland Parent & Family Association Student Scholarship Award Committee.
 All applicants must agree to authorize the release of information to verify academic and any disciplinary records.
-In addition, applicants must agree that portions of the information contained in this application may be shared with the Maryland Parent & Family Association Student Scholarship Award Committee for the purpose of selection of this award.
+In addition, applicants must agree that portions of the information contained in this application will be shared with the Maryland Parent & Family Association Student Scholarship Award Committee for the purpose of selection of this award.
+Note: the selection committee utilizes a blind review process, so no personally identifiable information (applicant name or UID) is shared with the committee.

 The application consists of an essay outlining your need for assistance and your qualifications for this award.
 The essay must be well-written and should address the following: (we recommend printing this information and preparing your essay in a separate document.
 You can then cut and paste your essay into the on-line application.)